Fair Competition

 Small Business Majority submits written testimony on impact of sweeping tariffs on small businesses

-On April 18th, Small Business Majority submitted a statement for the record in response to an April 8th Senate Finance Committee hearing with United States Trade Representative (USTR) Ambassador Jamieson Greer titled “The President’s 2025 Trade Policy Agenda.”
-The statement underscores how the administration’s reckless trade policies, driven by sweeping, unpredictable tariffs, have directly harmed small businesses across the country, fueling uncertainty and chaos on Main Street.
+On April 18, Small Business Majority submitted a statement for the record in response to an April 8th Senate Finance Committee hearing with United States Trade Representative (USTR) Ambassador Jamieson Greer titled “The President’s 2025 Trade Policy Agenda.”
+The statement underscores how sweeping, unpredictable tariffs have directly harmed small businesses across the country, fueling uncertainty on Main Street.
+Small Business Majority submitted a similar statement in response to the April 9th House Ways & Means Committee hearing with Ambassador Greer.

 English